Co-op Academy Stoke-on-Trent: Comprehensive

-Previously known as Brownhills High School, the school was awarded specialist status as a Maths and Computing College and was renamed Brownhills Maths and Computing College.
+The school was awarded specialist status as a Maths and Computing College and was renamed Brownhills Maths and Computing College.
 In September 2010 the school converted to academy status and was renamed The Co-operative Academy of Stoke-on-Trent (later Co-op Academy Stoke-on-Trent).
 The school is now part of The Co-operative Academies Trust - a group of schools sponsored by The Co-operative Group.
 In September 2012 the school relocated to new buildings.